 When to Use Almond Meal vs. Almond Flour?

 You can use almond flour and almond meal interchangeably in more forgiving quick bread and cookies recipes.
-But for recipes that are more delicate and their success relies on a fluffy texture, think cakes and pancakes, it is better to use almond flour.
+But for recipes that are more delicate and their success relies on a fluffy texture, think cake with almond flour and almond flour pancakes, it is better to use almond flour.
 It has lighter flavor, color and texture.

 Almond meal is great to use in place of breadcrumbs for coating chicken or making a crunchy casserole topping.
 Recipe examples where we used almond meal, would be this almond crusted chicken, healthy fish tacos and healthier sweet potato casserole.